aliceviana/IMDbWebApi/README.md

 # Good to know

-It is an incomplete system, which only serves for development studies.
+It is an incomplete system, built with the purpose of studying programming.